microsoftgraph/dotnet-aad-query-sample/README.md

 # Advanced Query Capabilities for Directory Objects with .NET SDK

-This is a sample .NET Core application using the [Microsoft Graph SDK](https://github.com/microsoftgraph/msgraph-sdk-dotnet) to query AAD.
+This sample helps you explore the  Microsoft Graph's [new query capabilities](https://aka.ms/BlogPostMezzoGA) of the Identity APIs using the [Microsoft Graph SDK](https://github.com/microsoftgraph/msgraph-sdk-dotnet) to query AAD.
+The main code is in [GraphDataService.cs](MSGraphSamples.WPF/Services/GraphDataService.cs) file, where every request pass trough `AddAdvancedOptions` function adding the required `$count=true` QueryString parameter and `ConsistencyLevel=eventual` header.

 ## Getting Started